kdrendel99/Satoshis-Crypto/README.md

 - Navigate to the `SatoshisCrypto` folder in the command line
 - Use the command `dotnet build` to compile
+- Use the command `dotnet run` to run the application

 ##### Installing Packages